TABLE Tantrix Tournament Rules – 2007 British Open version

 3. The combined TPs for a game after any such adjustments should always add up to 20.0 (unless the Controller needs to penalise both players in some way) and any adjustments are limited so that no player can score more than 20.0 TPs or less than 0.0 TPs from a single game.

-4. If a player’s time exceeds 25 minutes, the Controller can stop the game and adjudicate the final tile score.
+4. If a player’s time exceeds 25 minutes, the Controller can stop the game and adjudicate the final tile score, giving the benefit of any doubt to the player who has taken less than 25 minutes.

 4) After the game:

 1. Tournament Points (TPs), on which final tournament positions will be based, are awarded as shown on the score sheet.
 They are based on sharing out 20 TPs for each game according to the margin of victory.
-Time penalties as described in rule 3 above (which may themselves be affected by the ‘time-out adjustments’ in rule 6) may affect the final TP score in a game.
+Time penalties as described in rule 3 above may affect the final TP score in a game.

 3. The Tantrix must be left intact and the clock paused until both players have signed the score sheet.

-Mistakes have the potential to ruin a game, so players should check each other’s moves.
-When your opponent has made an illegal move or a mistake that you want them to correct, you should say “time-out” and pause the clock.
+1. Mistakes have the potential to ruin a game, so players should check each other’s moves.
+When your opponent has made a mistake that you want them to correct or has made one of the illegal moves defined in the Appendix to these rules that must be corrected whenever it is spotted, you should say“time-out” and pause the clock.
 N.B.
 Time-outs must be kept to a minimum and repeated inappropriate use of them may result in penalties.

-b.
-The player who called the time-out must identify the problem.
-Both players must agree on what to do about it and implement what they agreesee the Appendix at the end of these rules if what to do is unclear.
+- The player who called the time-out must identify the problem.
+Both players must agree on what to do about it and implement what they agreesee the Appendix at the end of these rules if what to do is unclear

-d.
-After the mistake has been corrected and any time-out adjustment recorded, the clock is restarted (un-paused) and play continues.
+- After the mistake has been corrected, the clock is restarted (un-paused) and play continues.
 It is the responsibility of the player who called the time-out to check that the clock has been restarted correctly.

 1. If a player does not arrive for a game within 5 minutes of the scheduled time, their clock may be started.